 Do you have a music fan in your life but don't know what to get for them this holiday season?
 Or do you want to give them something more thoughtful than another vinyl record from their favorite artists?

 Then let me help you this holiday season for the music enthusiast in your life with this gift guide for musicians and music lovers.

 Many of you aren't aware that Trent and I are professional musicians.
 I'm a singer and he is a drummer and we met at Belmont University where we both studied music.
 You can read all about our story here.

 We have spent more than 20 of our married years making a living from music.

 And now, we have two teen boys that are also musicians.

 In fact, our youngest attends the same fine arts high school that Trent did - studying the same thing!

-While we have taught music, off and on, there are many parents, aunts, uncles, siblings that have no idea where to start to find the perfect gift for the music lover in their life.
+While we have taught music, off and on, there is always one question we get asked from many parents, aunts, uncles, siblings that have no idea where to start to find the perfect gift for the music lover or family member in their life.

 Epic Gift Guide for Musicians and Music Lovers